javakian/javakian/README.md

 - 😄  , Pronouns: he/him
 - ⚡   , My Fun facts: I like to know what people do and how they do it;
 - ⚡   ,  enjoy people and conversation, looking at people at the beach;
-- ⚡   ,  like to know what people do and how they do it;
+- ⚡   ,  like to know what people do and how they do it in malls;
-- ⚡   ,  enjoy my computer and photography using my digital camera; and
+- ⚡   ,  enjoy my computer, digital camera, and look at photography publically; and
 - ⚡   ,  develop software, create product videos, watch movies, listen to music, and converse at a restaurant.

 🏡 [website][website] **|**